Drug Distributor Accreditation Criteria

 - Ensure that the disposition of prescription drugs sent for destruction is documented and proof of destruction, such as a certificate of destruction, is received and maintained by the wholesale distributor for inventory accountability, except when transferring drugs to the manufacturer of that product or to a reverse distributor at the direction of the manufacturer of that product.

-- Ensure that when drugs and devices are adulterated, misbranded, counterfeited, or suspected of being counterfeit, notice of the adulteration, misbranding, counterfeiting, or suspected counterfeiting shall be provided to the board of pharmacy or appropriate state regulatory agency, FDA, and the manufacturer or wholesale distributor from which they were acquired within three (3) business days.
-Any prescription drug considered to be a suspect or illegitimate product shall be processed and handled in accordance with federal law, including quarantine, notice, sampling, records, release, and disposition.
-Any drug or device returned to a manufacturer or wholesale distributor shall be kept under proper conditions during storage, handling, transport, and shipment, and documentation showing that proper conditions were maintained shall be provided to the manufacturer or wholesale distributor to which the drugs are returned.
+- Ensure that when drugs and devices are adulterated, misbranded, tampered, counterfeited, or suspected of being counterfeit, notice of the adulteration, misbranding, tampering, counterfeiting, or suspected counterfeiting shall be provided to the board of pharmacy or appropriate state regulatory agency, the appropriate federal regulatory agency, eg, Food and Drug Administration or Drug Enforcement Administration (if a controlled substance), and the manufacturer or wholesale distributor from which they were acquired within three business days.
+Any prescription drug product considered to be a suspect or illegitimate product shall be processed and handled in accordance with federal law, including quarantine, notice, sampling, records, release, and disposition.
+Any drug and/or device returned to a manufacturer or wholesale distributor shall be kept under proper conditions during storage, handling, transport, and shipment, and documentation showing that proper conditions were maintained shall be provided to the manufacturer or wholesale distributor to which the drugs are returned.

-- Ensure that if the conditions under which a drug or device has been returned cast doubt on the drug’s or device’s safety, identity, strength, quality, or purity, then the drug or device shall be destroyed, or returned to the supplier, unless examination, testing, or other investigation proves that the drug or device meets appropriate standards of safety, identity, strength, quality, and purity.
-In determining whether the conditions under which a drug or device has been returned cast doubt on the drug’s or device’s safety, identity, strength, quality, or purity, the wholesale drug distributor shall consider, among other things, the conditions under which the drug or device has been held, stored, or shipped before or during its return and the condition of the drug and its container, carton, or labeling as a result of storage or shipping.
+- Ensure that if the conditions under which a prescription drug or prescription device has been returned cast doubt on the drug’s or device’s safety, identity, strength, quality, or purity, then the drug or device shall be destroyed, or returned to the supplier, unless examination, testing, or other investigation proves that the drug or device meets appropriate standards of safety, identity, strength, quality, and purity.
+In determining whether the conditions under which a prescription drug and/or prescription device has been returned cast doubt on the drug’s or device’s safety, identity, strength, quality, or purity, the wholesale drug distributor shall consider, among other things, the conditions under which the drug and/or device has been held, stored, or shipped before or during its return and the condition of the prescription drug and/or prescription device and its container, carton, or labeling as a result of storage or shipping.

 Policies and Procedures